rancher/dashboard/docs/developer/build-for-container-registry.md

 git submodule add <branch-repo-path>
 ```

 This will generate a config file `.gitmodules` in the root directory, it will contain the path of the submodule and the url of the repo.
-In order to target a specific branch of you will need to add a `branch` property to this file.
+In order to target a specific branch you will need to add a `branch` property to this file.
 For instance:

 ```
 [submodule "dashboard"]